tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 #### Move Constructor `C::C(C&&);` and move assignment `C& operator=(C&&);`
 * `&&` is called an 'r-value reference'
 	* it can be used to refer to temporary r-values, like the return from a method or cast operation
-* Moves occur when the rvalue is discarded ( i.e. initializing or assigning from an unnamed
+* Moves occur when the rvalue is discarded ( i.e. initializing or assigning from an unnamed value )
+* Is used when the object has pointers and such

+		Compilers already optimize many cases that formally require a move-construction call in what is known as _Return Value Optimization_.
+Most notably, when the value returned by a function is used to initialize an object.
+In these cases, the _move constructor_ may actually never get called.

+Note that even though _rvalue references_ can be used for the type of any function parameter, it is seldom useful for uses other than the _move constructor_.
+Rvalue references are tricky, and unnecessary uses may be the source of errors quite difficult to track.
 #### Move Constructor

 ## Other Language Features